-Computers has two parts One is Hardware and second is Software
+Computers has two parts One is Hardware and second is Software1_ Hardware

 2_Software